 We’ll send you the latest updates, how-to’s, and solutions to empower you at every endpoint.

 There are a lot of moving parts you need to keep track of when moving DNS servers.
-What do you do when you’re finished?
+What do you do when you’ve finished?
 You need to confirm that everything still works correctly!
-Recently, I did just that and documented how I tested Office 365, Azure Active Directory (Azure AD), Microsoft Intune and Skype after moving Enhansoft’s DNS servers.
+Recently, I did just that and documented how I tested Office 365, Azure Active Directory (Azure AD), Microsoft Intune, and Skype after moving Enhansoft’s DNS servers.
 Obviously, there are a lot more items you need to test, but those are the ones I am focusing on in this post.

 Moving DNS Servers

 Managing Domain Name System (DNS) servers aren’t that complicated once everything is set up properly.
 The problem is when you move them and then need to re-confirm that every application is pointed to the right domain name.
 There isn’t a one-stop guide to tell you how to test everything, so I decided to document the steps I took to confirm that all Microsoft Office products, Skype, Azure AD, and Microsoft Intune worked properly.

 This is an easy one to test.
 Simply open https://outlook.office.com and click on the Admin option.
 This will bring you to the page above.
 Under the Domains tile, click on Check health.

 After selecting the domain, you see a report about your DNS records.
 In the screenshot above, I blurred out the information about Enhansoft’s two DNS servers, but you can clearly tell that there are problems.
 I’m fairly certain that these issues are caused by the caching of the old and new DNS servers, so I’ll check this page again later.

 Ideally, you want to see a green checkmark next to all of your records.
 In case you see a similar report (as the one in the screenshot above) you first need to wait until the new DNS server is listed.
 Once it is listed, you can then expand each item in order to reveal the exact issue with the records.